The Four “F’s” of Trauma Response

 Fight

-Explosive outbursts, aggressive or angry behaviour, being demanding or using intimidation tactics to gain or perpetuate power over someone, are also examples of the fight response.
-But fight is not only an outward behaviour, often times one can also fight with their own inner selves, especially if a thought or idea appears to threaten one’s well-being, and one can even fight, or argue with someone in their head.
+‘Fight’ is not only an outward behaviour; one can also ‘fight’ with their inner self, especially if a thought or idea appears to threaten one’s well-being, and one can even ‘fight’, or argue with someone in their head.
 Both these examples are often experienced when one is not able to fight back in person.
+And ‘fight’ can appear in behaviours such as glaring at another person, tight jaw or grinding of the teeth, having a desire to stomp or kick, and having knots or burning sensations in one’s stomach.

 Flight

-Another response mechanism that is easy to identify is the “flight” response, where one simply runs away from danger to find safety.
-An example would be if one saw a lion and simply ran away.
-They ran away as their minds have determined that they would most likely lose the battle if they stayed to fight, and so it quickly reacts to the best possible solution to protect themselves.
+Another response mechanism that is easy to identify is the “flight” response, where one runs away from danger to find safety.
+In an extreme case, if one saw a lion running away could be the best possible solution to protect themselves.

-But running away is often less dramatic, and not always literal in modern day life and looks more like someone who is constantly trying to distract themselves by keeping busy.
+But running away is often less dramatic, and not always literal in modern-day life and looks more like someone who is constantly trying to distract themselves by keeping busy.
+The flight response presents itself in feelings of anxiety, micromanaging others, or constantly rushing and are always on the move.
 Psychologically speaking, one is fleeing from the emotional thoughts, the memories, and the painful feelings of the trauma.
+Or running away may not be a realistic option, such as fleeing from a job.
 Substance abuse is another example of trying to avoid the problem.
-One is not wanting to face the situation and is doing what they deem necessary to protect themselves from harm, or to deny the hurt they already feel.
+One does not want to face the situation and is doing what they deem necessary to protect themselves from harm or to deny the hurt they already feel.

 Freeze

-Less commonly known than the other two, is the “freeze” response, but is one of the most common responses especially in women.
-The freeze response is when one simply does not react, both physically and mentally, to the traumatic event.
-The body and mind will freeze in an attempt to shut off and shut down to keep one safe, and the brain will exhort all energy in keeping one alive rather than use this “non-essential” energy on thinking or speaking.
+Less commonly known than the other two, is the “freeze” response, but is one of the most common responses in women.
+The freeze response is when one simply does not react, both physically and mentally, to a traumatic event or situation that causes discomfort.
+The body and mind will ‘freeze’ in an attempt to shut off and shut down to keep one safe, and the brain will exhort all energy in keeping one alive rather than use this “non-essential” energy on thinking or speaking.

 Fawn

-The least known of the of all the trauma response, but arguably the most common is “fawning”.
+The least known of all the trauma responses, but arguably the most common response is “fawning”.
 This is when one just follows the wishes and demands of another without communicating how one truly feels or what one truly desires.
-Fawning is also unintentionally taught in society as something that is polite behaviour.
-An easy example of this is when a child does not want to give their aunt a hug but is told they must because it is polite, or good manners.
-So, the child obeys, and learns to adopt fawning as a response mechanism to things they don’t actually want to do.
+‘Fawning’ is unintentionally taught in society as something that is polite behaviour.
+An easy example of this is when a child does not want to hug their aunt but is told they must because it is polite, or good manners.
+So, the child obeys and learns to adopt ‘fawning’ as a response mechanism to things they don’t want to do.

 In more extreme cases, people develop or learn this trauma response as a way of coping with the stress in their lives.
-People often learn to fawn when they grow up in environments where they are not heard, their needs/desires are not respected, or when there is a lot of conflict/tension in the household.
-And in abusive households, the victim’s natural responses to fight or flight, may be repressed and punished which then forces the victim to adopt a fawn response (or freeze) in order to best protect themselves.
-One does this in an attempt to ease the conflict and to deny ourselves of what we actually want/need in an attempt to make ourselves feel better, to cope better.
+People often learn to ‘fawn’ when they grow up in environments where they are not heard, their needs/desires are not respected, or when there is a lot of conflict/tension in the household.
+In abusive households, the victim’s natural responses to ‘fight’ or ‘flight’ may be repressed and punished which then forces the victim to adopt a ‘fawn’ (or ‘freeze’) response to best protect themselves.
+One does this in an attempt to ease the conflict and to deny oneself what one wants/needs in an attempt to make one feel better or to cope better.

-Unlike the other responses which are usually “in the moment” reactions of the traumatic event, fawning can be more prolonged as one is dealing with the aftermath of the trauma.
-That is, one can make up excuses or reasons as to why the traumatic event occurred, or just accept it as part of life.
-They do this as a copying method for the hurt or pain they still endure.
-Rape is the perfect example of this, as it is often something that one’s society or community don’t believe occurred or question the victim of the incident.
-So, to cope with societal pressures as well as the trauma itself, the victim will fawn, or go along with what others are telling them to feel and how to behave.
-People who do fawn, often struggle to express themselves, their needs, and set boundaries.
+Unlike the other responses which are usually “at the moment” reactions to the traumatic event, ‘fawning’ can be more prolonged as one is dealing with the aftermath of the trauma.
+That is, one can make up excuses or reasons as to why the traumatic event occurred, or just accept it as part of life, or they are in denial or unaware of the trauma they experienced.
+They do this as a coping method for the hurt or pain they still endure.
+People who do ‘fawn’, often struggle to express themselves, and their needs and set boundaries.

 As Pete Walker (who coined the term “fawn”) so perfectly stated: